Prashanta1524/Nepali-Document-Chatbot/README.md

-📄 Nepali Chatbot - PDF-based Q&A
+📄 Nepali Chatbot - PDF-based Q&A<br>
 A Streamlit-based chatbot that allows users to upload Nepali PDF documents and ask questions in English or Nepali to get relevant answers.

 🔧 Setup Instructions<br>